leanTrin/Speedf/README.md

 ## Coming Soon
 [x] command line arguments
-[] use average person reading speed as rate
+[] reading test to see words per minute
 [] get random excerpt for user to read
 [] works with all documents
+[x] have seperate argument for already known speed of user